thomas-kl1/oblivion-mods/README.md

 - Fixed the helmet issue by adding the missing egm file so the helmet can fit any head size model
 - Reworked the texture on the cuirass (before, the normal map was the vanilla Kvatch townguard cuirass, added some missing details)
 - Reworked the colors on the textures (almost every piece of the set, many the helmet and cuirass)
-- Resized the wolf emblem on the cuirass and other textures and bormal improvements (thanks Jean-Baptiste Klein)
+- Resized the wolf emblem on the cuirass and other textures and normal improvements (thanks Jean-Baptiste Klein)
 - Added the pauldrons on the cuirass (I'm using the Legion pauldrons from the cuirass)
 - Reworked completely the shield to be closer to the vanilla shield
 - Replaced the sword, it's now the same normal as the vanilla fine steel longsword, but I added the wolf emblem on the sword pommel
-- The set is available on the corpse of the count's bodyguard (so not in a chest next to the throne as the original mod).
+- The set is available on the corpse of the count's bodyguard (so not in a chest next to the throne like the original mod).
 The corpse is in the count's appartments, next to the count's corpse (sorry for the spoil).

-So basically I stuck the idea of having a mixed set of Legion parts and the Kvatch townguard cuirass, but improved.
+So basically I stuck with the idea of having a mixed set of Legion parts and the Kvatch townguard cuirass, but improved.
-However I've swamped the shield and sword by new ones.
+However I've swapped the shield and sword for new ones.